 Figure 1 below illustrates the test configuration used.
-The test configuration simulates an enterprise site with an Avaya SIP-enabled enterprise solution connected to the SaskTel SIP trunk service through the public internet.
+The test configuration simulates an enterprise site with an Avaya SIP-enabled enterprise solution connected to the Time Warner Cable Business Class SIP Trunking service through the public internet.

 The Avaya components used to create the simulated customer site included: